 Graduate Studies in Pharmacology

 The faculty members in the Department of Pharmacology are involved in diverse areas of research with special emphasis on molecular pharmacology, neurobiology, neuropharmacology, and cellular regulation in diverse contexts in physiology and disease.
 A common thread through all of our research is the aim to understand cell signaling processes that control physiology and are the molecular targets for pharmacology and therapy.
-Active areas of research include evaluating the effects of drugs and chemicals on humans and animals; studying the actions of hormones, neurotransmitters, and other physiological regulators on individual cells; examining the detailed molecular structure of cellular constituents; and exploring how the cell regulates it's vital processes through transcriptional and post-transcriptional mechanisms.
-Through our research, we'd ultimately like to gain detailed insights into drug action and cellular regulation at many different levels of inquiry: the human patient, the experimental animal, the individual cell, its complement of proteins, and the genetic code that guides all cell functions.
+Active areas of research include evaluating the effects of drugs and chemicals on humans and animals; studying the actions of hormones, neurotransmitters, and other physiological regulators on individual cells; examining the detailed molecular structure of key cellular proteins and protein complexes; and exploring how the cell regulates its vital processes through transcriptional, post-transcriptional, and posttranslational mechanisms.
+Through our research, we would ultimately like to gain detailed insights into drug action and cellular regulation at many different levels of inquiry: the human patient, the experimental animal, the individual cell, its complement of proteins, and the genetic code that guides all cell functions.

-Our faculty's research has been widely recognized with awards that include the 1992 Nobel Prize in Physiology and Medicine to Dr. Edwin Krebs, appointments to national committees, and elections to the National Academy of Sciences.
-Many of our faculty engage in collaborative research with faculty members in the Departments of Physiology and Biophysics, Biochemistry, Biological Structure, Genome Sciences, Medicinal Chemistry, Pathology, Environmental Health, Psychiatry and Behavioral Sciences, Medicine, Ophthalmology, and Otolaryngology.
+Our faculty's research has been widely recognized with awards that include the 1992 Nobel Prize in Physiology or Medicine to Dr. Edwin Krebs, appointments to national committees, and elections to the National Academy of Sciences and other scientific academies.
+Many of our faculty members engage in collaborative research with faculty members in the Departments of Physiology & Biophysics, Biochemistry, Biological Structure, Genome Sciences, Medicinal Chemistry, Pathology, Environmental Health, Psychiatry & Behavioral Sciences, Medicine, Ophthalmology, and Otolaryngology.
 Our faculty members also play leading roles in major interdisciplinary research and training programs, including the Institute for Stem Cell & Regenerative Medicine, the Institute for Drug Addiction Research, the Institute for Biosignaling & Precision Medicine, the Molecular & Cellular Biology Program, the Biological Physics, Structure & Design Program, and the Neuroscience Program.
 These collaborations in research and teaching further broaden the research opportunities available to graduate students and postdoctoral fellows in the department.

 I invite you to examine the information in this section that describes our graduate training and research programs.
 I hope you will feel the same sense of excitement and enthusiasm that we have for our educational and research programs.
 I also hope that you will explore the opportunities for graduate education in our Department of Pharmacology at the University of Washington.